ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 # Introduction
 State: 16.07.2022

-**NOTE: THIS EXAMPLE USES FEATURES WORK-IN-PROGRESS - DO NOT USE FOR PRODUCTION APPLICATIONS**
+**NOTE: THIS EXAMPLE USES FEATURES WORK-IN-PROGRESS AND DOES NOT INCORPORATE NECESSARY SAFETY MECHANISMS - DO NOT USE FOR PRODUCTION APPLICATIONS**

 This is a small example to use Rust for an application with target wasm32-wasi to load dynamically another application module targetting wasm32-wasi.
 This target enables compilation to [Webassembly](https://webassembly.org/) (WASM).
 Originally WASM was a framework for secure near-native speed browser applications, it has been extended in the past to serve the needs of all types of cross-platform secure native applications, such as server-based or serverless ones.
 See also this [blog post](https://zuinnote.eu/blog/?p=1567) to find out more on the WASM ecosystem.